 If it were premiums unto itself, then it wouldn't seem so disastrous.
 But when is one that lucky?
 And it is not just the spillover effect that it has on the 7 percent of Americans who are in the individual market for health insurance.
 Sarah Kliff is dismayed by the lower-than-expected enrollment rate, as if she were genuinely surprised that Obamacare would attract the sicker, higher-need individuals, as well as "have the growing pains of a smaller insurance pool."
 I'm not at all surprised since shortly after the exchanges took into effect, I figured this would end up being an issue.
 Advocates of Obamacare want to blame it on risk insurance ending, but how about blaming it that insurance companies were making their initial premium estimates based on the initial estimates that there would be about twice the amount of enrollees than there actually are?
 All of this leads me to be unsurprised by the fact that enrollment for 2017 will only be around 11.4 million, which is slightly up from the 10 million enrollees.
 While an increase, it is still nowhere near the 27 million figure that the Congressional Budget Office was projecting back in 2013.

 We already see how federal subsidies for college loans continue to drive up the costs for a postsecondary education.
 I don't have a crystal ball or clairvoyance, but if I had to make an educated guess, the premium hikes are not going to be a one-time deal because the subsidies do nothing to address the underlying dynamics causing the premium hikes in the first place.
 The premium hike is most probably going to make Obamacare even less attractive, especially for those who are younger and/or those who are near the phaseout level.
-A professor from Georgetown University recently found that the Medicaid expansion was responsible for reducing labor force participation rate by 1.5-3% (Tomas, 2016).
 And let's not forget the 10 million who will get letters in the mail about how their premiums are going to go up or how their current coverage will discontinue because their current provider is dropping out of the Obamacare exchanges.
 Unless we get a particularly Republican government in power, this travesty is not going to go anywhere for at least a few years.
 The two most probable options are to raise taxes to pay for the subsidies or increase the individual mandate penalty.
 Neither option would solve the fact that Obamacare is financially insolvent.
 Repealing and replacing Obamacare would be the best path to get us out of this rut.
 Since we are not going to get that anytime soon, all the American people get is higher taxes and greater socialization of healthcare because "surprise, surprise," the Democrats were unable to deliver the dream of offering middle-class at low prices.
 Just goes to show what sort of misnomer the "Affordable" Care Act can really be.